The Sūtra

 The Buddha strongly warned:

 “By no means!
 By no means!
-The good relationship
+The good relationship between teacher and disciple is

-between teacher and disciple is based on the principle of righteousness.
-Out of
+based on the principle of righteousness.
+Out of righteousness originates

-righteousness originates spontaneously a genuine affection towards one another.
+spontaneously a genuine affection towards one another.
+They should be gracious

-They should be gracious towards one another; each should treat the other party
+towards one another; each should treat the other party as oneself.
+The teacher

-as oneself.
-The teacher must rectify disciples in accordance with reason, and
+must rectify disciples in accordance with reason, and guide them properly by

-guide them properly by the right path of Dharma.
-What one does not practice
+the right path of Dharma.
+What one does not practice oneself, never ask others

-oneself, never ask others to do.
-We should develop and exalt the Rules of
+to do.
+We should develop and exalt the Rules of Propriety so that there will be

-Propriety so that there will be no need to Appeal for Grievance.
+no need to Appeal for Grievance.

 “The same with the disciple.
-Apply the principle of
+Apply the principle of righteous-ness reciprocally:

-righteous-ness reciprocally: The teacher should be like a teacher; the disciple
+The teacher should be like a teacher; the disciple should be like a disciple.

-should be like a disciple.
-Never should they slander one another, harboring
+Never should they slander one another, harboring venomous seeds of grievance

-venomous seeds of grievance and feuding turning petty cases into major issues
+and feuding turning petty cases into major issues until finally they bring

-until finally they bring about self-destruction upon them-selves by inviting
+about self-destruction upon them-selves by inviting the flames.
+As students and

-the flames.
-As students and disciples, one should be filial and compliant towards
+disciples, one should be filial and compliant towards their good teachers.

-ill-will towards the Buddha Himself, towards the bhikhsus
+the Buddha Himself, towards the bhikhsus and monks, and towards one’s parents.

-and monks, and towards one’s parents.
-Such a sin is a capital offence; neither
+Such a sin is a capital offence; neither covered by Heaven, nor supported by

 “Now, let us take a closer look at the people of this